KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_CallRenderCuboid
 	:dedent: 12

 Finally, we set ``renderCuboidIndex`` to ``0`` and call ``RenderCuboid()`` twice drawing two cuboids.
 The first is offset by our (arbitrary) view height, so as to represent a "floor".
-We scale it by 2 metres in the horizontal directions and 0.1m in the vertical, so it's flat.
+We scale it by 2 meters in the horizontal directions and 0.1 meter in the vertical, so it's flat.
 With that, we should now have a clear color and two cuboid rendered to each view in your XR system.

 In the next chapter, we will discuss how to use OpenXR to interact with your XR application enabling new experiences in spatial computing.